Hokkaido Gals Are Super Adorable!: Manga

+Volumes

 Anime

 An anime television series adaptation was announced on October 26, 2022.
-The series is produced by Silver Link and Blade and directed by Misuzu Hoshino, with scripts supervised by Mirai Minato, who also serves as chief director, and character designs handled by Katsuyuki Sato.
-It is set to premiere in 2023.
+The series was produced by Silver Link and Blade and directed by Misuzu Hoshino, with scripts supervised by Mirai Minato, who also serves as chief director, and character designs handled by Katsuyuki Sato.
+It was initially scheduled for 2023, but was later delayed, and eventually aired from January 9 to March 26, 2024, on TV Tokyo and other networks.
+The opening theme song is "Namaramenkoi Gyaru" (なまらめんこいギャル), performed by Masayoshi Ōishi, while the ending theme song is "Wayawayawa-!" (わやわやわー！), performed by Asaka.

+Crunchyroll streamed the series worldwide outside of Asia.
+An English dub starring Matt Shipman and Mikaela Krantz with Jeremy Inman as voice director premiered on January 22, 2024.
+The It's Anime YouTube channel began uploading the series on February 6, 2024, in South Korea.